learning-zone/javascript-basics/README.md

 ## Q. ***What is IIFE (Immediately Invoked Function Expression) and how it can be useful?***

 IIFE a function that runs as soon as It is defined.
-Usually It is anonymous (doesn't have a function name), but it also can be named.
+Usually It is anonymous (doesn\'t have a function name), but it also can be named.
 Here's an example of IIFE:

 ```js
 (function() {